kabirmuntasir/agentic-ai-grader/README.md

 # AI Grader Pro

-An AI-powered grading system that uses Google's Gemini model to automatically grade student answer papers by comparing them with answer keys.
-The system employs an agentic approach with specialized AI agents for different aspects of the grading process.
+An intelligent, AI-powered grading system that leverages Google's Gemini model to automatically grade student answer papers by comparing them with answer keys.
+The system employs a multi-agent architecture where specialized AI agents handle different aspects of the grading process.

-## Features
+## Key Features

-- Upload and process PDF answer papers and answer keys
+- **Intelligent Document Analysis**: Automatically analyzes PDF documents to identify questions and answer regions
-- AI-powered answer evaluation using Google's Gemini model
+- **AI-Powered Grading**: Uses Google's Gemini model to evaluate student answers against an answer key
-- Intelligent document analysis with automatic question and answer identification
-- Multi-agent architecture for specialized processing:
-  - Document analysis agent for layout understanding
-  - Grading agent for answer evaluation
-  - PDF formatting agent for feedback placement
-  - Quality control agent for output verification
-- Smart feedback placement:
-  - Feedback appears immediately after each answer
-  - Proper line breaks and spacing for readability
-  - No overlapping between answers and feedback
-  - Clear color-coding (green for correct, red for incorrect)
+- **Smart Feedback Placement**: Places feedback directly on the student's paper with appropriate formatting and color-coding
+- **Quality Control**: Automatically verifies output quality and makes improvements if needed
-- Detailed grading reports with scores and comments
+- **Detailed Reports**: Generates comprehensive grading reports with scores and personalized feedback
-- Modern and user-friendly Streamlit interface
+- **Modern UI**: Clean, intuitive Streamlit interface with real-time grading progress display
+- **Example Files**: Includes sample student answers and answer keys for testing

+## Technical Architecture

+### Multi-Agent Design

+The system is built on a multi-agent architecture where specialized AI agents work together:

+1. **Document Analyzer Agent**: Analyzes PDF layout to identify questions and answer regions
+2. **Grading Agent**: Evaluates student answers against the answer key
+3. **PDF Formatting Agent**: Places feedback appropriately on the student's paper
+4. **Quality Control Agent**: Verifies output quality and suggests improvements

+### Grading Process Flow

+1. **Document Analysis**: Examines the structure of both the answer paper and answer key
+2. **Answer Extraction**: Extracts individual answers from the student's paper
+3. **Grading**: Evaluates each answer against the answer key using the Gemini model
+4. **Feedback Generation**: Generates detailed feedback for each answer
+5. **PDF Formatting**: Places feedback in the appropriate locations in the document
+6. **Quality Control**: Verifies the output to ensure feedback is properly placed and readable
+7. **Report Generation**: Creates a summary report with overall scores and comments

+## Setup and Installation

-## Prerequisites
+### Prerequisites

 - Python 3.8 or higher
 - Google Cloud Platform account with Gemini API access
 - Google Cloud credentials configured

-## Installation
+### Installation

 1. Clone the repository:
 ```bash